-- Ling and his fellow employees receive training in a factory in Hong Kong for a new piece of production line machinery in which the company is investing.
-Six months later when the technology is introduced, Ling realises he has forgotten most of what was covered in the training.
-He asks his colleagues to refresh his memory, but finds that they have not retained the information either.
-They end up searching online to try and figure out how to use the new machines.
+Scenario 1: Ling and his fellow employees receive training in a factory in Hong Kong for a new piece of production line machinery the company is investing in.
+Six months later, when the technology is introduced, Ling realizes he has forgotten most of what was covered in the training.
+He asks his colleagues to refresh his memory but finds that they haven’t retained the information either.
+They end up searching online to try to figure out how to use the new machines.
 This represents a huge waste of time and energy for both them and the company, as well as a serious potential safety issue.

-- Décio is a project manager working in Rio de Janeiro.
-He is about to attend an important meeting in 15 minutes to update a client on the progress of their project.
+Scenario 2: Décio is a project manager working in Rio de Janeiro.
+He’s about to attend an important meeting in 15 minutes to update a client on the progress of their project.
 He’s been so busy that he hasn’t had a chance to update his knowledge on the subject matter of the project.
-He tries searching online, but as the content is very specialised he doesn’t find much.
+He tries searching online, but as the content is very specialized he doesn’t find much.
 In addition, he’s dubious about the credibility of what he is reading.
 As a result, Décio feels unprepared and anxious about the project.

-- Delphine, a French medical researcher, is working with local experts at a site deep within the Amazon rainforest.
-Although she speaks excellent Spanish, many of the tools and species they are discussing are highly specialised, and she does not have the vocabulary to describe them.
-She has her mobile device, but there is no connectivity whatsoever for her to search online for the correct Spanish terms she needs.
-The local experts are patient, but it is slowing the work down and they only have a couple of days to get the task finished.
+Scenario 3: Delphine, a French medical researcher, is working with local experts at a site deep within the Amazon rainforest.
+Although she speaks excellent Spanish, many of the tools and species they’re discussing are highly specialized, and she doesn’t have the vocabulary to describe them.
+She has her mobile device, but there’s no connectivity whatsoever for her to search online for the correct Spanish terms she needs.
+The local experts are patient, but it’s slowing the work down and they only have a couple of days to get the task finished.

 - Seek performance support for tools and processes, replacing the need for long instruction manuals